si2-urssi/eager/README.md

     with the command `get-github-repositories-with-nsf-ref`.
 The code for the script is available at the following link:
     https://github.com/si2-urssi/eager/blob/main/soft_search/bin/get_github_repositories_with_nsf_ref.py
+  - Note: the `get-github-repositories-with-nsf-ref` script produces a directory of CSV files.
+This is useful for paginated queries and protecting against potential crashes but the actual stored data in the repo (and the data we use going forward) is the a DataFrame with all of these chunks concatenated together and duplicate GitHub repositories removed.
+  - Because the `get-github-repositories-with-nsf-ref` script depends on the returned data from GitHub themselves, we have archived the data produced by the original run of this script to the repository and made it available as follows:
+    ```python
+    from soft_search.data import load_github_repos_with_nsf_refs_2022

+    data = load_github_repos_with_nsf_refs_2022()
+    ```
 2. We manually labeled each of the discovered repositories as "software" or "not software" and cleaned up the dataset to only include awards which have a valid NSF Award ID.